Age is an established risk factor for breast cancer. The older a woman is, the more likely she is to get breast cancer.

 The median age of diagnosis of breast cancer for men in the U.S. is 68 .

 Learn more about breast cancer in men.

-As we get older, it becomes more likely that abnormal changes will take place in our cells.
-When many of these changes occur in cells, cancer can develop.
+The older we get, the more likely it is that abnormal changes will occur in our cells.
+When many of these changes occur, cancer can develop.